 Joker: Another pretty flower...

-- In one issue, Superman of all people momentarily visualizes beating Manchester Black to death after Black apparently killed Lois Lane, only to snap back to reality and arrest him instead, saying that killing Black wouldn't bring Lois back.
+- In one issue of Superman, Superman of all people momentarily visualizes beating Manchester Black to death after Black apparently killed Lois Lane, only to snap back to reality and arrest him instead, saying that killing Black wouldn't bring Lois back.

 - In Old Man Logan, the eponymous character has one of these when the Hulk Gang shows up.

 - Ultimate Spider-Man #45 has Spidey heroically and violently rescue a mutant from the X-Men.
-Cut back to reality and Professor X is not amused.
+Cut back to reality and Professor X is quite amused.

 Spider-Man: It was just a thought.